Weather warnings extended as coldest temperature recorded for second night

 Transport Secretary Mark Harper defended the response of the highways authorities to the cold snap, after motorists were left stranded on the M25.

-He told LBC Radio: “My understanding, having listened to what National Highways have said, is a very significant amount of gritting did take place.
+He told LBC Radio on Tuesday: “My understanding, having listened to what National Highways have said, is a very significant amount of gritting did take place.

 “But of course, that doesn’t mean that you can deal with the consequences of the fact that it was a very severe cold snap and there was heavy snow across the country.”